Skip to content

 The tool asks for a sensitive image: a person's face.
 The first design decision was not which model to use.
 It was whether this product deserved to keep the photo at all.

 The second constraint was clinical: the line between patient education and medical advice can blur quickly in a medspa context.
-A tool that casually overclaims, or one that treats Fitzpatrick I as the default and applies the same confidence to Fitzpatrick V, damages trust before the consultation starts.
-Simple Cortex designed around both risks from the first conversation.
+A tool that casually overclaims, or one that treats a light skin tone as the default and applies the same confidence to darker skin, damages trust before the consultation starts.
+I designed around both risks from the first conversation.

 What I did